kuujo/vertigo/README.md

    * `config` - the module or verticle configuration
    * `instances` - the number of component instances
    * `group` - the component deployment group (Vert.x HA group for clustering)
-   * `storage` - an object defining the component data storage facility
-      * `type` - the component data storage type.
-This is a fully qualified `DataStore` class name
-      * `...` - additional data store configuration options
 * `connections` - an array of network connections
    * `source` - an object defining the connection source
       * `component` - the source component name